 Being the best means constant learning.
 It means improving your craft with every new thing you learn and never truly being satisfied with what you offer to the world.
 Just as the world never stops progressing, neither should you.

 It’s ignorant to think that you’ll always be the best—it takes all types to make the world work, and eventually, someone will come along who’s faster, stronger, smarter, or just plain better than you are.

 But you never stop trying.
 Never.

 Does it mean increasing my Alexa ranking?
 Does it mean getting more shares and retweets on Facebook and Twitter?
-Or having your audience show you love through a flood of comments when you post something new?
+Or having my audience show me love through a flood of comments when I post something new?

 It means different things to different people.